EPPI-Centre/ER4/ERCentralAPI/IntegrationTests/Readme.md

 **Details for `TransientDatabase`**:

 It all happens in the constructor (and Dispose() method). xUnit will create one instance of this class whenever a test contained in a class decorated with `[Collection("Database collection")]` needs to be executed.
 We can add a `TransientDatabase` parameter to the test constructor methods, but we don't need to, so we don't.
-What matters is by using the "Collection" decorators, we obtain 3 effects.
+What matters is that by using the "Collection" decorators, we obtain 3 effects.

 First, xUnit will create **one and only one** instance of `TransientDatabase`, ensuring the code in its constructor is executed once.